Q: How should we reach agreement?

 Remember that what counts in child arrangements is quality not quantity.
 You should use your child’s pre-divorce care patterns as a guide to agreeing new arrangements.

 Q: How do we reach agreement about parenting input?

 Parenting input is the way that you will make decisions about your child’s wellbeing.
 You may need to make arrangements to agree things such as diets, religious upbringing, schools, bed times, ways of guiding behaviour and even hours spent on the computer.

 Q: How do we reach agreement about housing?

-A: You will need to consider not only your own housing needs but the needs of your child or children.
-It is therefore a good idea to agree about care and contact arrangements before deciding what you are going to do about housing.
+You will need to consider not only your own housing needs but the needs of your child or children.
+It is therefore a good idea to agree child arrangements before deciding what you are going to do about housing.

 You may wish your child to remain in the family home if care will mostly be provided by one parent.
 Alternatively, you may need to sell the family home in order to provide two suitable homes where ongoing care will be more evenly shared.

 Q: How do we reach agreement about the division of assets?

 If your relationship with your child’s mum is going to remain co-operative and constructive, then it is important to make the division of assets as fair as possible.
 It is also important to take into consideration the ongoing financial security of your children.